Eugène de Mazenod: Oblates of Mary Immaculate

-Foreign Missions
+Oblate missions

-In 1841, Bishop Bourget of Montreal invited the Oblates to Canada.
-At the same time, there was an outreach to the British Isles.
-This was the beginning of a history of missionary outreach to the most abandoned peoples in Canada, United States, Mexico, England and Ireland, Algeria, Southern Africa and Ceylon during the founder's lifetime.
-In 200 years this zeal spread and took root in the establishment of the Oblates in nearly 70 countries.
+In 1841, Bishop Ignace Bourget of Montreal invited the Oblates to Canada.
+At the same time, there was an outreach to the British Isles, which was the beginning of a history of missionary outreach to the most abandoned peoples in Canada, the United States, Mexico, England, Ireland, Algeria, Southern Africa and Ceylon during the founder's lifetime.
+In 200 years, the zeal spread and took root in the establishment of the Oblates in nearly 70 countries.

 Bishop

-After having aided for some time his uncle, Fortuné de Mazenod, the aged Bishop of Marseilles, in the administration of his diocese, Father De Mazenod was called to Rome and, on 14 October 1832, consecrated titular Bishop of Icosium, which title in 1837 he exchanged for that of Bishop of Marseilles, a position he held until his death in 1861.
+Having for some while helped his uncle, Fortuné de Mazenod, the aged bishop of Marseille, in the administration of his diocese, Mazenod was called to Rome and, on 14 October 1832, consecrated titular bishop of Icosium, which in 1837 he exchanged for that of bishop of Marseille, a position he held until his death in 1861.
 During his episcopacy, he commissioned Notre-Dame de la Garde, an ornate Neo-Byzantine basilica on the south side of the old port of Marseille.
 He favoured the moral teachings of Alphonsus Liguori, whose theological system he was the first to introduce in France, and whose first biography in French he caused to be written by one of the Oblates.

 He inspired local priest Joseph-Marie Timon-David to found the Congregation of the Sacred Heart of Jesus in Marseille in 1852.

-In spite of his well-known outspokenness, he was made a Peer of the French Empire, and in 1851 Pope Pius IX gave him the pallium.
+Though renowned for being outspoken, he was made a Peer of the French Empire.
+In 1851 Pope Pius IX gave him the pallium.

 Veneration

 Some forty-five years after his death, the Diocese of Marseille opened a three-year-long investigation for the cause for Bishop de Mazenod's canonization.
-In 1935, the cause was opened by the Sacred Congregation of Rites at the Vatican.
-In May 1970, the Congregation for the Causes of Saints recognized the heroic virtue of Eugène's life, and he was proclaimed "venerable".
+His spiritual writings were approved by theologians on 22 May 1935 and 14 December 1938.
+On 15 January 1936, the cause was opened by the Sacred Congregation of Rites, and he was given the title Servant of God.
+In May 1970, the Congregation for the Causes of Saints recognized the heroic virtue of his life, and he was proclaimed "venerable".

-Five years later, after the same congregation attributed miracles of healing to Eugène's intercession, and, following that, Pope Paul VI beatified Bishop de Mazenod in Rome on 19 October 1975.
+Five years later, after the same congregation attributed miracles of healing to Eugène's intercession, he was beatified by Pope Paul VI in Rome on 19 October 1975.

-In December 1994, the Congregation for Saints approved another miracle attributed to Blessed Eugène's intercession; John Paul II celebrated his Mass of canonization in 1995, on 3 December.
-In his homily at the Mass, celebrated on the First Sunday of Advent, the Pope proclaimed Saint Eugène a "Man of Advent", saying:Eugène de Mazenod, whom the Church today proclaims a saint, was a man of Advent, a man of the Coming.
-He not only looked forward to that Coming, but... he dedicated his whole life to preparing for it.
-His waiting reached the intensity of heroism, that is, it was marked by a heroic degree of faith, hope and apostolic charity.
-Eugène de Mazenod was one of those apostles who prepared the modern age, our age.
+In December 1994, the Congregation for Saints approved another miracle attributed to Blessed Eugène's intercession.
+John Paul II celebrated his Mass of canonization in 1995, on 3 December.
+In his homily at the Mass, celebrated on the First Sunday of Advent, the Pope proclaimed Saint Eugène a "Man of Advent", saying: